Skip to the main content

 Medical Laboratory Technologist

-Medical laboratory technologists perform various lab tests and procedures to help doctors diagnose, monitor, treat and prevent disease and maintain heath.
+Medical laboratory technologists perform various lab tests and procedures to help doctors diagnose, monitor, treat, and prevent disease and maintain health.

 Legislation

-Medical laboratory technologists are regulated under Alberta’s Health Professions Act [pdf] and Medical Laboratory Technologists Profession Regulation [pdf].
-You must register with the College of Medical Laboratory Technologists of Alberta (CMLTA) to:
+Under Alberta’s Health Professions Act [pdf], Health Professions Restricted Activity Regulation [pdf], and Medical Laboratory Technologists Profession Regulation [pdf], registration with the College of Medical Laboratory Technologists of Alberta (CMLTA) is mandatory.
+Only registered members may provide restricted activities specified in the Regulations.
+This includes those who:

 For information on what you need and other details, visit the certification profile Medical Laboratory Technologist.